Business Partnerships Platform Round 1 - Update

 DFAT has approved funding contributions towards 10 new BPP partnerships in Round 1.

-On 8 May 2016, the Prime Minister announced that the 2016 federal election would be held on 2 July 2016.
+The 2016 federal election was held on 2 July 2016.
 This means the Australian Government is now in caretaker period until a new government is sworn in.
-In accordance with caretaker conventions, DFAT is unable to announce successful applicants from Round 1 of the BPP until government is formed, once the 2 July election results are known.
 Details of successful proposals will available on the DFAT website as soon as practicable.

 Business Partnerships Platform Round 2 – coming soon

 Round 2 will open alongside the announcement of successful Round 1 proposals, as per caretaker conventions outlined above.
 A revised application form and guidelines will also be made available, taking into account experience and feedback on the process for Round 1.